 - Installation and operation of Appliances

-- Carpentry and all types of woodworks
+- Carpentry and all types of woodwork

 - Drywalling